spider/spider/proposal/overview.md

 # Spider Proposal Overview
-Spider is a graph-aware data manager with a driver-based abstraction for various graph datastores and a blueprints implementation.
+Spider is a graph-aware data manager with a driver-based abstraction for various graph datastores and a gremlin implementation.

 ## So What Is Spider, Really?
 Let's break down the above description to describe the problem being solved.